LNP-BP/LNPBPs/lnpbp-0046.md

 needs to disclose the full information about the channel transaction it will be sufficient to have a single extended public key for **channel basepoint** to derive all other public keys any channel transaction.

+### Shutdown key derived from funding wallet

+Funding wallet may be a separate process - or separate cold wallet, isolated from the rest of the lightning node.
+Deriving shutdown key from funding wallet allows it to use funds from closed channels for funding new channels without the need for additional interactivity with the lightning node.

 ## Reference implementation